Vernissage de l'exposition Kaye Donachie - Sous les nuages de ses paupières Le Plateau, Frac Ile-de-France, Paris © DR

 The Frac Île-de-France promotes and supports contemporary art and artists through the production of works and the development of a public collection of international standing which is accessible to all.
 It is committed to disseminating and facilitating understanding of contemporary art throughout the Île-de-France region.

 This is why the Frac Île-de-France has chosen to pursue a ‘multi-site’ project to establish its presence within different areas of the Île-de-France region, in order to disseminate contemporary creation to all types of audiences, both on- and off-site.
-Through its three sites – le Plateau, in Paris; le Château, in Rentilly; and les Réserves, in Romainville – it is able to present works in three different types of area: in Paris itself and in the city’s inner and outer suburbs.
+Through its two sites – le Plateau, in Paris; and les Réserves, in Romainville – it is able to present works in two different types of area: in Paris itself and in the city’s inner and outer suburbs.

 • Le Plateau, Paris: a venue of experimentation, production and support for contemporary creation